pengsun/CatVSDog/A note on the convolution implementation in matconvnet.md

-The im2col trick is used.
+The conventions and rationale of the convolution in matconvnet is explained in [the mannual](http://www.vlfeat.org/matconvnet/matconvnet-manual.pdf).
+The im2col trick is used so that convolution is converted to matrix multiplication.

 ### FPROP
 The input `X`, filter `F`, bias `B`, output `Y`: